TMA-Cloud/TMA/docs/database.md

 - A file can be in many share links
 - Junction table: `share_link_files`

+### User → Sessions

+- One-to-many relationship
+- A user can have many active sessions
+- Sessions are deleted when user is deleted (CASCADE)
+- Each session is bound to a specific token version

 ### User → Audit Logs

 - One-to-many relationship